Spring Lawn Care Tips

 Lawn fertilizer is another great step to a green lush lawn and with a fertilizing schedule; it’s possible to maintain a healthy lawn all season.

-- Then, make sure you stick to a fertilizing schedule which is easiest to follow around the summer holidays: Memorial Day, 4th of July and Labor Day!
+- Then, make sure you stick to a fertilizing schedule that is easiest to follow around the summer holidays: Memorial Day, 4th of July and Labor Day.

 The next essential step for spring lawn care is to water after fertilizing.

 - Lawn watering should take priority in the early morning between 4AM and 9AM.
 The water will evaporate more slowly, promoting root growth.